cuff-links/mongo/Running-Tests-from-Evergreen-Tasks-Locally.md

 ```

 If you're only interested in running a single test from the test suite, then specify the path to the
-test file after all of the arguments in the above invocation. **Protip**: The first line in the test
+test file after all of the arguments in the above invocation. **Protip**: Near the beginning of the
-logs will be a "Starting ..." message which contains the path to the test file relative to the root
+test logs will be a "Starting ..." message which contains the path to the test file relative to the
-of the mongodb/mongo repository.
+root of the mongodb/mongo repository.

 ```
 [js_test:transactions_multi_writes] 2019-04-19T21:02:11.112+0000 Starting JSTest jstests/sharding/transactions_multi_writes.js...